 Emma has a background in academia and has published papers on children’s and young adult literature (the subject of her PhD thesis) in various journals.
 Her reviews, stories and poetry have appeared in Voiceworks, Southerly, Going Down Swinging, Paper Crown Magazine, textLitmag, Scintilla Magazine, Scum Mag and an episode of the Story Club podcast.

 Slinkies eStories are curated by senior editor, Emma Wortley and edited by a team of emerging editors.
-Meet our two new editors, Kalhari Jayaweera and Hannah Janssen who will co-curate the 2020 Slinkies.
+Deniz Agraz and Elizabeth Mora were editors for the 2021 Slinkies and Kalhari Jayaweera and Hannah Janssen were editors for the 2020 Slinkies.

 KALHARI JAYAWEERA is a former doctor who is settling into her new life as an editor and writer.
 She writes short fiction and memoir, and her work has appeared in Kill Your Darlings and Scum Mag.

 HANNAH JANSSEN is an editor and typesetter based in Sydney’s Northern Beaches.
 She loves any opportunity to combine her creative instincts with analytical thinking.
 Off the page, she has a passion for all things crafty and spending time with her cat Mo.